An expanded version of the exhibit resides online at this URL:

 What can war posters tell us about our nation's attempts to modify food consumption habits?

-When Beans Were Bullets is an exhibit of posters from World War I & II currently on display at the National Agricultural Library (NAL).
-The exhibit examines the evolution of poster styles, propaganda messages and advertising history from the two time periods.
+When Beans Were Bullets is an exhibit of posters from World War I & II focused on food and agriculture.
+The exhibit examines the evolution of poster styles, propaganda messages, and advertising history from the two time periods.

-Viewers will recognize familiar wartime messages about food conservation, rationing and home canning.
-But today's audience will be surprised by government messaging during World War I encouraging home front populations to eat locally, healthfully, and conscientiously in order to put the nation's interest first and contribute to distant war efforts.
+Viewers will recognize familiar wartime messages about food conservation, rationing, and home canning.
+But today's audience will be surprised by government messages encouraging homefront populations to eat locally, healthfully, and conscientiously in order to put the nation's interest first and contribute to distant war efforts.
 The exhibit also retraces the advent of modern consumer culture, including the far-reaching influence of both the Advertising Council of World War II and the dawn of the advertising industry in the 1920s and '30s.

 Combining the eye of a graphic designer with the research skills of a historian, curator Cory Bernat highlights the dramatic differences in style and content that emerged between the two wars.
 She displays copies of over seventy posters on fence panels instead of in frames to highlight their mass-produced quality.
 She uncovered the posters over the last two years among unprocessed holdings within NAL’s Special Collections, where the originals are still held.